bchamberland/ReadMe/README.md

 * You may not find a slot on my calendar.
 * If you want to talk, let’s talk!
 * Let me know via Slack and I’ll make time.

+### Feedback is very important to me.
+In situations where anonymous feedback is suggested, you’ll probably hear me suggesting that you provide direct feedback, though anonymous feedback is better than none.
+I’m dedicated to giving you clear and timely feedback and hope that you’ll give me the same.
+I believe that feedback requires three attributes:
+* Safety (you should feel safe to give and receive candid feedback)
+* Effort (neither you nor I should feel defensive about the feedback)
+* Benefit (giving/receiving feedback should have impact) Please let me know if I’m doing poorly on any of these attributes.
+I’ll return the favor!

 ### When I Have Feedback For You
 My intent with feedback is to help you grow and improve.